best-koder-ever/DatingApp-Config/PROFESSIONAL_AI_TOOLS.md

 ```
 You: "What should I add to my dating app next?"

-Professional AI: "I see you have auth-service, user-service, matchmaking-service,
+Professional AI: "I see you have AuthService, UserService, MatchmakingService,
 swipe-service, and photo-service implemented.
 Your Flutter app has basic UI.

 Missing critical features: